Pay your rent online, see latest statements, book and view repairs through the Tenant Portal

 How will I be paid?

-You will be paid every 4 weeks in arrears.
+You will be paid every 4 weeks in arrears (paid after 4 weeks, not in advance).
 Payments are usually made directly into a bank account but we can pay by crossed cheque if you don't have a bank account.

 If you are a tenant of ours, your benefit will be credited to your rent account.
-You will need to pay any difference between your benefit and rent direct to them.
+You will need to pay any difference between your benefit and rent direct to your account.
 You can check your account in the Tenant Portal.

 Can I get Housing Benefit on 2 homes?